If you have dark hair and want to dye it blonde you need to use bleach.

 But a little knowledge will help you with this and with the help of tips and tools from this articles you ‘I will bleach your hair with fineness before you know it.

-How To Bleach Hair / Lighten & Tone Hair at Home (Safely)
+How To Bleach Hair/ Lighten & Tone Hair at Home (bleaching)

 How does bleach work?